spinnaker/spinnaker.github.io/setup/storage/redis.md

   nav: setup
 ---

+> :warning: We _highly_ recommend relying on [Minio](/setup/storage/minio)
+> instead of Redis if you are looking for a local persistant storage solution
+> for Spinnaker.
+The Redis storage implementation is untested and unsupported
+> by anyone in the Spinnaker community.

 > :warning: Redis can be used as Spinnaker's persistent storage source, but
 > it is unsupported and __not__ recommended for production use-cases because
 > it mixes fungible, short-lived cache entries with the Pipeline and Application